kriegersaurusrex/kriegersaurusrex/README.md

 ### Hey I'm Alex.
-I recently graduated from Lambda School for data science, and am working on improving some of my projects & expand my knowledge of algorithms to specialize in building prediction models.
+I recently graduated from Lambda School for data science, and am working to revisit these portfolio projects & to expand my knowledge of algorithms for  better understanding the math that goes into building prediction models.
 Am currently seeking a data analytics role in company, with the goal of better understanding your data and how to better leverage this in order to gain better insight & have a strong path forwards for improvement.

 Here's some of my recent projects: